 The availability of immediate medical response services is a vital requirement for increased safety in the mining industry.
 Despite all the training and safety strategies, accidents still happen – and effective emergency medical response needs to ensure that further injury can be prevented and the injured receives the best possible medical treatment.

 We decided to approach our Mining Safety partner ER24 to enquire about these services and gain greater insight as to how emergency medical services are provided on mining sites.
+Emergency Medical Response and Mining Safety.

 In which countries are ER24 assisting mines with emergency medical services?